Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Introduction

 Large Language Models (LLMs) have demonstrated exceptional performance across a wide array of tasks, particularly in complex reasoning and deductive analysis \citep{brown2020language, chowdhery2022palm, openai2023gpt4, zhao2025absolute}.
 Despite these advancements, LLMs still exhibit difficulties in reasoning, particularly in tasks that demand structured thinking and meticulous step-by-step analysis \citep{wei2022chain, kojima2022large}.
 Common approaches to enhancing the reasoning capabilities of LLMs involve training model parameters on reasoning-centric datasets or providing reasoning-oriented feedback \citep{ouyang2022training, bai2022constitutional, deepseekai2025deepseekr1incentivizingreasoningcapability}.
 However, training methodologies such as supervised fine-tuning, reinforcement learning, and test-time training \cite{sun2020test,hardt2023test} need to update model parameters, which incur substantial computational costs and present potential risks, including catastrophic forgetting of general competencies \citep{luo2025empiricalstudycatastrophicforgetting}.
 Moreover, the widely used reinforcement learning approach may reduce the model’s exploration capacity \cite{yue2025doesreinforcementlearningreally} and, in some cases, lead to the generation of overly verbose responses \cite{aggarwal2025l1controllinglongreasoning,wu2025tokenswift}.
 In light of these challenges, we focus on an alternative paradigm, \textbf{\ac{tta}}, that \textit{does not require parameter updating} and operates on a \textit{per-instance basis} during the \textit{testing phase}.

+A prevalent approach in TTIA is prompt engineering, which suffers from limited expressiveness.
 To enhance TTIA performance in reasoning, recent advances \cite{deng2022rlprompt, hao2024training} reveal that reasoning capabilities can be internalized within the \textbf{latent space}\footnote{In this work, we take the convention~\cite{kong2025scalable,hao2024training} that treats the transformers' output space ahead of the final language model (LM) head as latent space (\Cref{fig: teaser}), and the vector in the space as latent representation (\Cref{fig: teaser}); refer to $\S$\ref{sec:ttia_pg} for notations.} through fine-tuning.
 However, the training strategies adopted in these works tend to substantially modify the latent space and fail to fully leverage its semantic richness.
 As a result, their performance remains inferior to that of \ac{cot}.
 Nevertheless, these studies provide evidence supporting the adequacy of semantic information encoded within latent representations, i.e., the hidden states corresponding to language tokens. \looseness=-1